erikdubois/Arc-Theme-Colora/README.md

 # Just want to download the themes not build them

-Check the folder themes : three variants can be copy/pasted.
+Check the folder <b>themes</b> : three variants can be copy/pasted.

 In the mean time we ran our script a few times.
 I will add the results of this in this folder as well.